Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

-The History of Nearly 250 Years of School Shootings in America
+The History of School Shootings in the US

 The first public school in America was founded in 1635 and for almost 130 years there was the longest stretch of peace in the schoolhouses that we have ever seen.
 At the time only boys could attend school.
 There were no gun laws at all and many of these boys came off of farms and rural areas where guns were a necessity.
 It’s not clear if no one ever got hurt or if there just wasn’t anyone recording it when they did.